Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 For more help on answering this question, read our specific guide: 5 ways to answer "Tell me about a time you had a conflict"

-3. Tell me about a time you failed at work / made a mistake at work
+2.3 Tell me about a time you failed at work / made a mistake at work↑

 Everybody makes mistakes.
-The key to acing this question is to show that you’re someone who owns their mistakes and sees failure as a learning opportunity.
+The key to acing this question is to demonstrate that you’re someone who owns your mistakes and views failure as a learning opportunity.

 Explain what went wrong, why it went wrong, and how the experience has helped you become better at your job.